yuvraj24/WhatsApp-Clone/README.md

 ## Author

 ### *Yuvraj Pandey*
-*I am a passionate Engineer which likes to push himself on various fronts of technologies.*
+*I am a passionate senior Engineer which likes to push himself on various fronts of technologies.*

 For more exciting updates follow me,